Progalt/HobbyEngine/README.md

      + Fog
      + Chromatic Aberration
      + Film Grain
+     + TAA - Still a work in progress to get it right
 - Physically Based Lighting - Still Also work in Progress as well.
-    + Diffuse Irradiance.
+    + Diffuse Irradiance. - Can be captured using the scene but its a bit buggy at the moment.
 - Light Casters
     + Directional Light
 - Scene System
 - Component System
-- Cascade shadow maps
+- Cascade shadow maps - Resolved in its own pass and applied in screen space during lighting pass
 - Custom Model format
 - CPU Frustum Culling
 - Light Probes - Only Diffuse Irradiance at the moment.
+- SSAO - Using FidelityFX CACAO

 ### WIP Features:
-- TAA
-- SSAO - I might use AMD OpenGPU CACAO for this.
 - Screen Space Reflections
 - Clustered Light culling - Cull into tiles on XY and into a linear Z buffer
 - Scene loading and saving.
 - Resource Streaming
     I have an idea of how I want to do this for textures.
 When loading the scene load a smaller mip like 32x32 for example and then when the camera gets closer request the high resolution mips be loaded.
+- Threading

 ### Planned Features: